Jpooouks/calculator/README.md

 The package contains a calculator class which is a python representation of a calculator.
-Calculator objects are used to perform following
+Calculator objects are used to perform the following
 operations:

 - Addition